-Thierry Dassault Director Offices held and duties performed in other companies during the last fiscal year Date of first appointment as Director: April 12, 2021 Expiration of term of office as Director: General Meeting of 2027 Number of shares Dassault Aviation held: 1,447 fiscal year Chief Operating Officer, Chairman of the Supervisory Board and Member of the Supervisory Board of Groupe Industriel Marcel Dassault SAS Chairman of the Supervisory Board and Member of the Supervisory Board of Rond Point Immobilier SAS Vice-Chairman of the Supervisory Board and Member of the Supervisory Board of Immobilière Dassault SA Director of Antcurial SA Director of Antourial SA Member of the Board of Directors of Groupe Figaro SASU General Manager of T.D.H.
-SC General Manager of TOED &amp; Fils SC Member of the Supervisory Board of Particulier et Finances Editions SAS Permanent representative of T.D.H. on the Board of Directors of Halys SAS Permanent representative of T.D.H. on the Board of Directors of Wallix Group SA (formerly If Research - Wallix SAS) Director of Royal Hotel, Winter &amp; Gstaad Palace AG (Switzerland) Chairman of the Board and Director of Dassault Immobilier Canada Inc. (formerly Dassault Real Estate Canada Inc.) General Manager of T&amp;C Collection SC Director of the CDEFQ (Cercle des Dirigeants d'Entreprise Franco-Québecois) Member of the Supervisory Board of Scarcell Therapeutics SAS Wember of the Supervisory Board of Scarcell Therapeutics SAS Vice-Chairman of the Executive Board of The Fondation Que Rein Director and Secretary General of the Fondation Value Rein Director of the CDEFQ (Secret Alzheimer Offices held and duties performed that have expired in the last five fiscal years Chairman of the Supervisory Board of Groupe Industriel Marcel Dassault SAS Permanent representative of T.D.H. on the Board of Directors of TwoOnPark SAS Offices held and duties performed that have expired in the last five fiscal years Chairman of the Supervisory Board of Particulier et Finances Editions SA Permanent representative of T.D.H. on the Board
+Thierry Dassault Director Offices held and duties performed in other companies during the last fiscal year Date of first appointment as Director: April 12, 2021 Expiration of term of office as Director: General Meeting of 2027 Number of shares Dassault Aviation held: 1,447 Chief Operating Officer, Chairman of the Supervisory Board and Member of the Supervisory Board of Groupe Industriel Marcel Dassault SAS Chairman of the Supervisory Board and Member of the Supervisory Board of Rond Point Immobilier SAS Vice-Chairman of the Supervisory Board and Member of the Supervisory Board of Immobilier Dassault SA Director of Dassault Médias SAS Member of the Board of Directors of Groupe Figaro SASU General Manager of T.D.H.
+SC Permanent representative of T.D.H. on the Board of Directors of Halys SAS Permanent representative of T.D.H. on the Board of Directors of Wallix Group SA (formerly If Research - Wallix SAS) Director of Royal Hotel, Winter &amp; Gstaad Palace AG (Switzerland) Chairman of the Board and Director of Dassault Immobilier Canada Inc. (formerly Dassault Real Estate Canada Inc.) General Manager of T&amp;C Collection SC Director of the Supervisory Board of Taittinger CCVC SAS Member of the Supervisory Board of Scarcell Therapeutics SAS Weember of the Supervisory Board of Taittinger CCVC SAS Member of the Supervisory Board of Scarcell Therapeutics SAS Vice-Chairman of the Executive Board of the Fondation A Rein Director and Secretary General of the Fondation Serge Dassault Director of the Collection Recherche Alzheimer Offices held and duties performed that have expired in the last five fiscal years Chairman of the Supervisory Board of Groupe Industriel Marcel Dassault SAS Permanent representative of T.D.H. on the Supervisory Board of Wallix Group SA (formerly If Research - Wallix SAS) Chairman of the Supervisory Board of Groupe Industriel